mesh-payments/action-branch-name/Readme.md

           max_length: 20 # Max length of the branch name
 ```

-This action was forked from [deepakputhraya/action-branch-name](https://github.com/deepakputhraya/action-branch-name).
+This action was forked from [deepakputhraya/action-branch-name](https://github.com/deepakputhraya/action-branch-name) and updated using the template in [javascript-action](https://github.com/actions/javascript-action).

 ## License
 The scripts and documentation in this project are released under the [MIT License](./LICENSE)